Circle packing in a square

-Circle packing in a square is a packing problem in recreational mathematics, where the aim is to pack n unit circles into the smallest possible square.
-Equivalently, the problem is to arrange n points in a unit square aiming to get the greatest minimal separation, d_{n}, between points.
+Circle packing in a square is a packing problem in recreational mathematics where the aim is to pack n unit circles into the smallest possible square.
+Equivalently, the problem is to arrange n points in a unit square in order to maximize the minimal separation, d_{n}, between points.
 To convert between these two formulations of the problem, the square side for unit circles will be L = 2 + 2/d_{n}.